PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 1. What the expense you are trying to get reimbursed is
 2. The name of the fund Ted told you to request reimbursement fro
 3. How this expense relates to that fund

 For step three, think of why the expense is relevant to the fund.
 It might be beneficial to think about how the expense:
-1. Will help address the aims of the protocol
+A. Will help address the aims of the protocol
-2. Will benefit the lab and its members
+B. Will benefit the lab and its members
-3. Will help promote future collaboration/research/publications, etc.
+C. Will help promote future collaboration/research/publications, etc.

 If you have any questions for Lia about concur, please send them in the `#concur` slack channel and specify what the problem you are having is.
-Please do NOT send direct messages but place on the open #concur channel.
+Please do NOT send direct messages -- post them  on the open #concur channel.

-NOTE:  If you are unsure about this step definately feel free to review this form with Ted and Lia before sending this to Sharon (see below).
+NOTE:  If you are unsure about this step definately feel free to review this form with Lia on the #concur channel before sending this to Sharon (see below).
 Do not emaili John Hyon with concur q's.

 ## Update the Travel Reimbursement Tracker